-ARS Office/Lab and Location: A research opportunity is currently available with the U.S. Department of Agriculture (USDA), Agricultural Research Service (ARS), Genetic Improvement for Fruits and Vegetables Lab located in Beltsville, Maryland.
+APHIS Office/Lab and Location: A research opportunity is currently available with the U.S. Department of Agriculture (USDA), Animal Plant Health Inspection Service (APHIS), Center for Epidemiology and Animal Health located in Fort Collins, Colorado.

-Mentor(s): The mentor for this opportunity is Christopher Clarke (Christopher.email@example.com).
-If you have questions about the nature of the research please contact the mentor(s).
+Mentor(s): The mentors for this opportunity are Dana Cole (firstname.lastname@example.org) and Ryan Miller (email@example.com).
+If you have questions about the nature of the research please contact the mentors.

 Level of Participation: The appointment is full-time.

 Participant Stipend: The participant(s) will receive a monthly stipend commensurate with educational level and experience.

 Citizenship Requirements: This opportunity is available to U.S. citizens and Lawful Permanent Residents (LPR) only.

 ORISE Information: This program, administered by ORAU through its contract with the U.S. Department of Energy (DOE) to manage the Oak Ridge Institute for Science and Education (ORISE), was established through an interagency agreement between DOE and APHIS.
 Participants do not become employees of USDA, APHIS, DOE or the program administrator, and there are no employment-related benefits.
 Proof of health insurance is required for participation in this program.
 Health insurance can be obtained through ORISE.